 \subsection{Continual Learning for Classification}

-While humans rarely forget previously-learned knowledge catastrophically, machine learning models such as DNNs tend to completely forget old concepts when learning new ones~\cite{french1999catastrophic, mccloskey1989catastrophic}.
+While humans rarely forget previously learned knowledge catastrophically, machine learning models such as DNNs tend to do so when learning new concepts~\cite{french1999catastrophic, mccloskey1989catastrophic}.
 Enforcing regularization is a common practice to mitigate the catastrophic forgetting problem in continual learning.
 For example, Li and Hoiem~\cite{li2018learning} proposed LwF, which leverages model predictions of previous tasks as pseudo labels.
 Elastic weight consolidation (EWC)~\cite{kirkpatrick2017overcoming}, variational continual learning (VCL)~\cite{nguyen2018variational}, synaptic intelligence (SI)~\cite{zenke2017continual}, and memory-aware synapses (MAS)~\cite{aljundi2018memory} work similarly by identifying and penalizing changes to important parameters of previous tasks.
 From this perspective, parameter decomposition~\cite{de2021continual} can be seen as a form of hard regularization, disentangling model parameters into task-agnostic and task-specific groups.
 This may be done by either masking learned parameters of previous tasks~\cite{fernando2017pathnet, mallya2018piggyback, mallya2018packnet} or growing new branches to accommodate new tasks~\cite{rusu2016progressive}.
 For example, Yoon~\etal~\cite{yoon2020scalable} proposed additive parameter decomposition to achieve task-order robustness.
 Singh~\etal \cite{singh2020calibrating} calibrated the convolution responses of a continually trained DNN with a few parameters for new tasks.
 In this paper, we take a similar but much simpler parameter decomposition approach to achieve accurate and robust continual learning for BIQA.
-More importantly, our method does not rely on the task oracle during inference, which is in stark contrast to continual learning methods for classification.